dashti011/webapi.netcore/README.md

 https://localhost:44354/api/users

 # Find User By Name
-you have to change "nameserach" instead of yor name to find
+To Find Your user base name ,you have to change "nameserach" instead of your name to find if we have to similar name in db, the first user base your name return

 https://localhost:44354/api/users/find?name=namesearch